Cannabis Consumption Spaces – Results

 The results from the online feedback form, written submissions and telephone survey have been compiled and can be found in the Cannabis Consumption Spaces Engagement What We Heard Report.

-• 66 written submissions from individuals, businesses, and organizations.
+- 66 written submissions from individuals, businesses, and organizations.
 Written submissions allowed respondents to provide feedback on behalf of a group, share their subject matter expertise, and provide more detailed feedback than possible through a survey.
-Submissions provided by organizations are available for review here
+Review submissions provided by organizations.

 Feedback gathered through this public engagement has been summarized in a What We Heard Report and will help inform decisions by the Province on whether to allow consumption spaces, and if so, how this should be done.
 We thank those who took the time to provide their feedback by telephone, online, or written submission.